-agreements had been to "bilaterally legitimize the continued buildups on both sides."
+The basic point here had been clear to close observers for some time.
+Milton Leitenberg, for example, had noted in 1976 that the agreements reached so far had served only to "bilaterally legitimize the continued buldups on both sides."
 "Since neither side," he pointed out, "wants to give up anything it already has, usually including those programs already under development, what is 'negotiated' is that level that permits both sides to have all its programs and then some."
-It was for this reason that the SALT II "ceilings" in the framework agreement reached at Vladivostok in 1974 were "as high as they are."
-Leitenberg's interpretation was fully confirmed by Kissinger himself in his memoirs:
+It was for that reason that the SALT II "ceilings" set in the framework agreement reached at Vladivostok in 1974 were "as high as they are."
+And Leitenberg's interpretation was fully confirmed by Kissinger himself in his memoirs: